"Quality Outdoor Living Since 1995"

 • Light and views: If you want to see the sky and let sunlight through, we recommend tempered glass patio covers.
 They handle our snow loads, they won’t yellow, and they look clean for decades.

-• Maximum protection: If you want a covered outdoor space that’s usable in rain, snow, and heat, insulated aluminum covers are the answer.
+• Maximum protection: If you want a covered outdoor space that’s usable in rain, snow, and heat, solid aluminum covers are the answer.
 Quiet in rain, bulletproof in snow, and virtually maintenance-free.

 Both options cost more upfront than polycarbonate.
 We know that matters.
-But they’re also one-time investments that last 30–50 years instead of 10–15.
-They pass building inspections.
+But they’re also one-time investments that last decades instead of years.
 They add real value to your home.
 And they don’t leave you climbing up with a foam broom every time it snows, wondering if this is the storm that pushes things too far.

 If you’re weighing your options, we’re happy to walk through the specifics for your home — no pressure, no sales pitch.
 Just honest advice from people who do this every day.